-Now, one of the best home remedies for general pain is heat therapy (via a heating pad).
-But when it comes to your monthly cycle, you might be wondering “does a heating pad help with menstrual cramps?”
+Generally speaking, heat therapy (via a heating pad) is one of the best home remedies for different types of pain.
+But when it comes specifically to your cycle, you might be wondering: “does a heating pad help with menstrual cramps?”

-Now there are various ways to enjoy the pain-relieving effects of a heating pad and in this post we’re going to look at:
+Now there are various ways to enjoy the pain-relieving effects of a heating pad and in this article we’re going to look at:

 - The research that supports the use of heating pads for painful periods.